 Below are the top 10 competitive advertisers with the highest impression on keywords.

 Sephora is the most viewed advertiser, with showcase ads seen on 98% of the keywords, followed by Walmart and Ulta Beauty (with 92% and 76% respectively).

 The graph below shows the top 10 advertisers with the most percentage of first-position listings in the ad carousel.
 Sephora again tops the list, occupying the first ad rank position for 93% of the keywords, followed by Nordstrom with 48% and QVC.com with 38%.

 The graph below shows the top keywords based on the number of advertisers competing for them.
 The keywords “IT Cosmetics Foundation” and “Chapstick Brands” are the most competitive on the list and had 26% of advertisers competing for them.
 Google accounted for a 1.45 million monthly search volume for these top 10 keywords.

 Google Showcase Ads are very popular, competitive, and yet a very beneficial Ad form.
 It is important to have in-depth insight into ad competition landscape and dynamics.
-Ad intelligence helps boost your overall Ad campaigns and increase ROAS.
+GrowByData Competitive Ad Intelligence helps boost your overall Ad campaigns and increase ROAS.